atingupta2005/Training-Advanced-Devops-AWS-Terraform-Jenkins/07-2-Deploy-Python-AWS-Lambda-with-zip/README.md

   ```

 ## Deploy your .zip file to the function
+ - Using AWS console UI, create a lambda function named- MyLambdaFunction2
  - To deploy the new code to your function, you upload the new .zip file deployment package.
 ```
-~/my-function$ aws lambda update-function-code --function-name MyLambdaFunction --zip-file fileb://my-deployment-package.zip
+aws lambda update-function-code --function-name MyLambdaFunction2 --zip-file fileb://my-deployment-package.zip
 ```

 # AWS Lambda function errors in Python